 - Person With Disability (PWD) ID, Solo Parent ID, Senior Citizen ID

-Passing rate is at 80%.
+The passing rate is 80%.
 Congratulations if you pass the Civil Service Exam – Paper and Pencil Test.
 Otherwise, just try your best next time.
 I hope this blog post helps.

 *Image screengrab from csc.gov.ph